Sterling Soccer

 Boys 7-10 MS/HS Rec

-The Sterling House youth soccer league is a recreational league that promotes fun, development, participation and sportsmanship; official records and standings are not kept.
+The Sterling Athletics youth soccer league promotes fun, development, participation, and sportsmanship; official records and standings are not kept.
 All team members must play at least 1/2 of every game.

 Spectators are encouraged to cheer for all players, regardless of team affiliation.
 Negative comments, coaching players, taunting players, criticizing referees, and any other poor sportsmanship will not be allowed and can lead to ejection from the field.